All About Condo Homeowners Insurance

 What is condo insurance?

-Condo insurance, more specifically referred to as HO-6 insurance, is a type of property insurance that covers personal property inside the home as well as its essential structures.
+Condo insurance, often known as HO-6 insurance, is a type of property insurance that covers personal property inside the home as well as its essential structures.
 Most condo insurance policies will reimburse you for physical damages and charges associated with:

 - Electronics (ex.
 TV, computer)